 CVS Health Corporation and most of its subsidiaries are subject to U.S. federal income tax as well as income tax of numerous state and local jurisdictions.
-CVS Health Corporation participated in the Compliance Assurance Process through 2019, which is
+The IRS has completed its examinations of the Company's consolidated U.S. federal income tax returns for tax years through 2016, 2018 and 2019.
+The IRS has substantially completed its examination of the Company's consolidated U.S. federal income tax return for tax year 2017.

 CVS Health Corporation and its subsidiaries are also currently under income tax examinations by a number of state and local tax authorities.
-As of December 31, 2022, no examination has resulted in any proposed adjustments that would result in a material change to the Company's operating results, financial condition or liquidity.
+As of December 31, 2023, no examination has resulted in any proposed adjustments that would result in a material change to the Company's operating results, financial condition or liquidity.

 Substantially all material state and local income tax matters have been concluded for fiscal years through 2015.
-Certain state exams are likely to be concluded and certain state statutes of limitations will lapse in 2023, but the change in the balance of the Company's uncertain tax positions is projected to be immaterial.
+Certain state exams are likely to be concluded and certain state statutes of limitations will lapse in 2024, but the change in the balance of the Company's uncertain tax positions is projected to be immaterial.
 In addition, it is reasonably possible that the Company's unrecognized tax benefits could change within the next twelve months due to the anticipated conclusion of various examinations with the IRS for certain previous years.
 An estimate of the range of the possible change cannot be made at this time.

 The Company records interest expense related to unrecognized tax benefits and penalties in the income tax provision.
-The Company accrued interest expense of approximately \$29 million, \$40 million and \$34 million in 2022, 2021 and 2020, respectively.
-The Company had approximately \$112 million and \$151 million accrued for interest and penalties as of December 31, 2022 and 2021, respectively.
+The Company accrued interest expense of approximately \$31 million, \$29 million and \$40 million in 2023, 2022 and 2021, respectively.
+The Company had approximately \$134 million and \$112 million accrued for interest and penalties as of December 31, 2023 and 2022, respectively.

-As of December 31, 2022, the total amount of unrecognized tax benefits that, if recognized, would affect the Company's effective income tax rate is approximately \$336 million, after considering the federal benefit of state income taxes.
+As of December 31, 2023, the total amount of unrecognized tax benefits that, if recognized, would affect the Company's effective income tax rate is approximately \$330 million, after considering the federal benefit of state income taxes.

-11. Stock Incentive Plans
+13. Stock Incentive Plans

 The terms of the CVS Health 2017 Incentive Compensation Plan ("ICP") provide for grants of annual incentive and long-term performance awards to executive officers and other officers and employees of the Company or any subsidiary of the Company, as well as equity compensation to outside directors of CVS Health Corporation.
 Payment of such annual incentive and long-term performance awards will be in cash, stock, other awards or other property, at the discretion of the Management Planning and Development Committee (the "MP&D Committee") of the Board.
 The ICP allows for a maximum of 58 million shares of CVS Health Corporation common stock to be reserved and available for grants.
-As of December 31, 2022, there were approximately 21 million shares of CVS Health Corporation common stock available for future grants under the ICP.
+As of December 31, 2023, there were approximately 11 million shares of CVS Health Corporation common stock available for future grants under the ICP.